 - Kidney disease and failure

-Many people with type 2 diabetes can control their blood glucose levels with diet, exercise, and oral medications (pills).
+Many people with type 2 diabetes can control their blood glucose levels with diet, exercise, oral medications (pills), insulin, and other injectable diabetes medicines.such as GLP-1 medications.
 Others may need insulin shots.

 How does type 2 diabetes differ from type 1 diabetes?